 Let $T$ be the number of rounds and $K$ the number of arms in each round.
 In each round $t$, the learner observes a feature vector $x_{t,a}\in \mathbb{R}^d$, $a\in \{1,\cdots,K\}$, with $||x_{t,a}||_2\le L_x$, for each arm.
 We use the subscript $a$ to represent the $a^{th}$ arm from the $K$-arm set and $L_x$ to represent a constant upper bound for $||x_{t,a}||_2$.
 After observing the feature vectors, the learner selects an arm $a_t$ and receives a reward $y_{t,a}\in \mathbb{R}$, with $|y_{t,a}|\le L_y$ where $L_y$ is a constant upper bound for $|y_{t,a}|$.
 Under linear realizability assumption, we have $\mathbb{E}[y_{t,a}|x_{t,a}]=x'_{t,a}\beta_0$ for all $t$ and $a$, where $\beta_0\in \mathbb{R}^d$ is an unknown true coefficient vector.
 We specifically assume $y_{t,a}$ as the following.

 where $e_{t,a}\in \mathbb{R}$ is a 1-subgaussian error term, s.t. $\mathbb{E}[e_{t,a}]=0$.
 We denote the cumulative distribution of $e_{t,a}$ as $\mathcal{P}_e$.
-We have a twofold goal in this problem: (i) to learn the main coefficient of interest $\beta_0$ (ii) to achieve the largest reward through selecting the optimal arm.
+Unlike traditional bandit algorithms, we have a twofold goal in this problem: (i) to estimate the main coefficient of interest $\beta_0$ (ii) to achieve the largest reward by selecting the optimal arm.